douglasgreen/outlines/computing/programming_languages/php.md

 ### Basic PHP Syntax and Operations

 Understanding the basic syntax and operations in PHP is essential for anyone starting with PHP programming.
-Let\'s break down the key concepts, including variables and data types, basic operators, and control structures.
+Let's break down the key concepts, including variables and data types, basic operators, and control structures.

 #### Variables and Data Types